SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab01_Data_Modeling.md

 -   What are considered as best practices for managing changes in between environments (“Dev” to “Test” to “Prod”)?

--   What all entities a user might need in the scenario that we are building?
+-   What are entities a user might need in the scenario that we are building?

 -   What relationship behaviors would we consider enabling users to complete their tasks?

 -   Remember to work in your DEVELOPMENT environment with the customizations.
-    Once the customizations are completed, published and tested in “Dev”, and if everything works fine, the same will be deployed to “Prod”.
+    Once the customizations are completed, published and tested in “Dev”, the same will be deployed to “Prod”.

 <br>Exercise \#1: Create Environments and Solution
 ==================================================